 The Butler VA's Chaplains are dedicated to serving our Veterans.
 To learn more, contact:

-Chapel services are held in the Community Living Center (CLC), Building #2.
+Chapel services are held in the Community Living Center (CLC) Atrium, Building #2.

-We also have a prayer and meditation chapel on the first floor of Building 1, that may be used by anyone at any time for quiet meditation and reflection.
+We also have a prayer and meditation chapel on the on the first floor of Building 2 (Room 121) that may be used by anyone at any time for quiet meditation and reflection.